 Ecology of stormwater habitats

 Anthropogenic change of the landscape is occurring at unprecedented rates, representing a massive and unplanned ecological experiment affecting both species diversity and the quality of their associated habitats.
 Typically associated with urbanization is the creation of urban stormwater habitats.
-These novel habitats, hereafter stormwater ponds, provide us with a unique opportunity to apply ecological and evolutionary theory to better our understanding of the mechanisms underlying the creation and maintenance of biodiversity.
-Inhabitants of these stormwater ponds include larval mosquitoes, which in their adult life-stage vector a multitude of human diseases, posing a large threat to human health.
+These novel stormwater ponds provide us with a unique opportunity to apply ecological and evolutionary theory to better understand the mechanisms underlying the creation and maintenance of biodiversity.
+Inhabitants of stormwater ponds include larval mosquitoes, which in their adult life-stage vector human diseases.
 Little is known about the food web structure of these habitats, which limits our ability to predict how ecological interactions may influence disease transmission.
 We are coupling field and laboratory manipulative experiments with mathematical theory to address how ecological interactions in these freshwater ponds influence the abundance and distribution of mosquitoes across the landscape.